dwp/govuk-casa/docs/api/journey-state.md

 The [`middleware/session/`](../../middleware/session/) middleware is responsible for making available the `req.casa.journeyContext` object for every incoming request, which is an instance of the [`JourneyContext`](../../lib/JourneyContext.js) class.

-This object holds all gathered data, and information about any valiation errors arising from that data.
+This object holds all gathered data, information about any validation errors arising from that data, and some information about the navigation state (currently just the the language in which the user is navigating the service).

 ## Basic usage